RIPE-NCC/ripe-atlas-tools/PACKAGING.md

 ### Status

-After a great deal of help from #gentoo-proxy-maint, Daniel has issued a [pull request](https://github.com/gentoo/gentoo/pull/482) to the Gentoo portage tree.
+After a great deal of help from #gentoo-proxy-maint, Daniel's pull requests were accepted into the Gentoo portage tree.
+You can now install it with `emerge ripe-atlas-tools`.

 ## Debian